 City workers don’t have to wait until dinner for Thai – they can just wander down to Post Office Square for all their pad Thai and spring roll cravings (ever heard of a better excuse for a long lunch?).
 With beers on tap, exotic cocktails, plenty of bar snacks available, and a menu full of roasted meats, curries, soups and stir fries, just Thai to keep us away.

-“No, it’s by Coles, but kind of behind it in a garden patio sort of thingy,” someone could forseeably explain to another person less familiar with the area.
-But don’t let that deter you.
-You’re essentially there for some classic comfort foods, beautiful outdoor seating and unbeatable lunch deals.
+You’re in for some classic comfort foods, beautiful outdoor seating and unbeatable lunch deals.
 A popular dish with the regional work crowd is undoubtedly the pad Thai, a looming mound of noodles, bean sprouts, generous portions of meat, crushed peanuts and a massive lemon wedge to spritz on top.
 It’s so delicious and so filling that you may find yourself attempting to take half of it back to the office.
 But let’s get real: at $10 a pop and the imminent carb-high, we can’t guarantee you’re NOT going to polish it all off in one go.